Contact Us

 PLANT COLOUR RITUALS

-The invitation is to commit to meeting the plant daily for 2 weeks (like a “plant dieta”) through a range of herbal applications and creative options to suit your chosen path.
+You are invitated to meet the plant daily for 2 weeks (like a creative “plant dieta”) through a selection of herbal applications and creative options to suit your chosen path.

 learn online : workshops